 Some people may choose not to cut up their credit cards because they perceive it as being more of an inconvenience.

-For those who often travel internationally or shop online, having credit cards can be beneficial.
+Credit cards can be beneficial for those who often travel internationally or shop online.
 Making reservations and renting a car could also prove to be more of a challenge.

 Many would rather have Visa, Mastercard, and American Express in their back pockets for a night on the town.

-Having a debit card can take the place of a credit card in almost all of the scenarios that you can think of here.
+Having a debit card can replace a credit card in almost all of the scenarios you can think of here.
 Except, you need to have the funds available instead of “borrowing” from the credit card company and paying them back.

 What If There’s An Emergency?

-Without having access to it for emergency purposes, you might end up with no way out and eventually deeper into financial troubles.
+With access to it for emergency purposes, you might end up with a way out and eventually deeper into financial troubles.
 This is the biggest reason I hear from my coaching clients to hold on to credit cards.

 However, having a substantial 3-6 month emergency fund would debunk this myth.